 What To Expect

 During your voyage we will ask you to muck in with maintenance jobs like tarring the rigging, splicing ropes, painting, storing cargo, cleaning, veg prep and washing up.
 Crew will be divided into three watches.You will be able to sample the wine and ale that you will be loading.

-Food will be good, wholesome and tasty and organically sourced where possible.
+Food will be good, wholesome and tasty.
 It will be food for eating at sea, so big pots of stew, soup, pasta and baked potatoes.
 Homemade cakes and when in France we always enjoy local bread, pastries and cheese.
 You will be able to sample the wine and ale that you will be loading.